 A further aim was to define and implement some additional features which can improve usefulness and interactivity of the software package.
-The main concept of the program is that while the computing procedures described in the standard are fixed, the other functionalities (input reading, output writing, logging, etc.) can be changeable by the user.
+There are two main concept of the program; first is that while the computing procedures described in the standard are fixed, the other functionalities (input reading, output writing, logging, etc.) can be customized by the user; second is to ensure a comparative environment for new ideas.